muthii-10/Dog-Breed-Classification/README.md

 # Dog Breed Classification Project

-This project classifies pet images as dogs or not dogs, and further identifies the breed of the dog.
-It uses various scripts for preprocessing, classification, and result evaluation.
+In this project, I utilized a pretrained classifier developed by Jennifer S., which was trained on 1000 images to identify dog breeds.
+My role involved writing Python scripts that classified 40 pet images as either dogs or not dogs, and further identified the breed of the dog.
+I implemented and evaluated the performances of three prominent neural network architectures—AlexNet, VGG, and ResNet—calculating and printing the classification results for each model.

 ## Table of Contents